MetaMask/metamask-docs/wallet/concepts/wallet-api.md

 Dapps communicate with MetaMask through JSON-RPC methods.
 These methods are divided into the following:

-- **Unrestricted methods**: Allow dapps to perform basic actions without permission (for example retrieving a public address).
+- **Unrestricted methods** - Allow dapps to perform basic actions without permission (for example retrieving a public address).
-- **Restricted methods**: Require user consent for actions that impact assets or data (for example initiating a transaction).
+- **Restricted methods** - Require user consent for actions that impact assets or data (for example initiating a transaction).

 ### Restricted methods